Wimpey No Fines – Bettws Estate

 50mm Phenolic insulation was fixed to the Wimpey No Fines substrate which reduced the U-value of the properties from 2.40W/m²K to 0.35W/m²K and will help the residents spend less money on their heating bills in the future.

-WBS Cream Dashing Mortar with WBS Seville Spar Dash was applied to the first floor.
-To the ground floor a layer of reinforced basecoat was followed by a layer of WBS 1.5mm Silicone ‘K’ in cream.
+Wetherby Cream Dashing Mortar with Wetherby Seville Spar Dash was applied to the first floor.
+To the ground floor a layer of reinforced basecoat was followed by a layer of Wetherby 1.5mm Silicone ‘K’ in cream.

 An eye-catching band of Laguna Brick Slips with dark brown pointing mortar was applied at mid floor level between the Spar Dash and Silicone finishes.